toogad/PooPyLab_Project/README.md

         probably still desirable to have extension functionality via the GUI that allows user to define his/her own equation systems (another reason to use equation system for both steady state and dynamic simulations).

+        Current plant is to specify all models in .csv format once ASM 1 testing is finished.
+It will allow a user to define his/her own models with grid view in a spreadsheet program or text files (not as easy to read or revise).

         ANY INPUT ON THIS TOPIC IS WELCOME!